 “Show Your World” Worsley

-On the initiative of my fellow blogger TinyExpats I will show you a place that I found many years ago.
+On the initiative of my fellow blogger TinyExpats, I will show you a place that I found many years ago.
 A small village outside Manchester called Worsley.
-Not far from that I stayed in Eccles in the out shirts of Manchester with a lovely English family, when I was nineteen years old.
+Not far from that I stayed in Eccles in the outskirts of Manchester with a lovely English family, when I was nineteen years old.
 I was treated like their daughter.

 Little did I know that I would suffer a lot from being homesick not having prepared my self for living away from especially my mother.
 Writing letters helped me to cope with this period of transition in my youth.

-I was used to go very much out on my bicycle as that was a common means of transportation in Denmark as it is now.
+I was used to going very much out on my bicycle as that was a convenient means of transportation in Denmark as it is now.